-What can be done: First things first: talk to him about it.
+What can be done: Talk about it.
 Chances are he’s feeling uneasy about not being able to perform—or not being the strong performer he once was.
-The pressure he’s likely putting on himself to do better next time isn’t going to help him psychologically or sexually.
+The pressure to perform is likely making it even more difficult as anxiety can make it even worse.

-If erectile issues are happening frequently, have him see a urologist (who is like a gynecologist for men).
-Urologists specialize in issues related to the penis, testicles and prostate.
+If erectile issues are happening frequently, see a urologist (who is like a gynecologist for the penis, testes and prostate).
+Urologists specialize in issues related to these organs.

-ED issues can motivate a reluctant man to see a doctor for a checkup.
-It’s an opportunity to address not only the sexual issues, but also any underlying health problems he might have as well.
+ED issues can motivate a person to see a doctor for a checkup.
+It’s an opportunity to address not only the sexual issues, but also any underlying health problems that might be going on as well.

-Medications like Viagra and Cialis can help improve male performance.
-Other solutions include local treatments to the penis such as tiny injections, penile pumps or a vacuum device that increases blood flow to the penis.
-Testosterone therapy can be prescribed for men with low testosterone caused by an androgen deficiency but this is more for sexual interest than hardness.
+Medications like Viagra (generic sildenafil) and Cialis (generic tadalafil) can help improve performance.
+They are now generic and very affordable.
+Other solutions include local treatments to the penis such as tiny injections, penile pumps, or a vacuum device that increases blood flow to the penis.
+Testosterone therapy can be prescribed for patients with low testosterone, but this is more for sexual interest than hardness.

 If you and your partner have been trying for nine to 12 months to conceive with no success, it’s time to consider infertility testing for both of you.
 Start with him, though, suggests Dr. Honig, because unlike for women, a semen analysis is noninvasive.

-He’ll need to collect a semen sample at home and deliver it to the urologist’s office within one hour for analysis.
-Encourage him to have a sperm check sooner if you’ve been trying for six months and you’re approaching 35, or if something in his medical history suggests he could have male-factor fertility issues such as:
+Collecting a semen sample at home and delivering it to a laboratory within one hour for analysis is the first step.
+In fact, there are now home sperm tests similar to ovulation kits and pregnancy home tests that are available in the drugstore or online that are pretty accurate, Dr. Honig says.
+Encourage your partner to have a sperm check sooner if you’ve been trying for six months and you’re approaching 35, or if something in the medical history suggests there could be male-factor fertility issues such as: